 Abruzzo - Culture Guide

-Abruzzo is truly a hidden gem of Italy with less traveled roads that portray deep rooted authentic Italian customs in architecture, literature, music, and cinema that make it a must-see for travelers.
+Abruzzo is truly a hidden gem of Italy with less traveled roads that portray deep rooted authentic Italian customs in architecture, literature, music, and cinema, making the region a must-see for travelers.

 ART AND ARCHITECTURE

-Deemed the greenest area in Italy with miles of land protected as a national park, this quiet region tucked into the mountains is brimming with culture highly influenced by its history.
-Abruzzo’s history began with craftsmen whose dedication to their craft became the literal building blocks of Abruzzo.
+Deemed the greenest area in Italy with miles and miles of land protected as a national park, this quiet region tucked into the mountains is brimming with culture highly influenced by its history.
+Abruzzo’s history began with craftsmen whose dedication to their craft became the literal building blocks of the region.

 The Abruzzo culture equates an artist with a craftsman.
 The region’s tools of craftsmanship are varied, including precious metals, lace, copper, and wrought iron.
 The grand architecture is example enough of this as Abruzzo features art in the form of castles, monasteries, and medieval villages.
 Stone and wood carvers, master goldsmiths, and blacksmiths built the town one magnificent building at a time.

-The province of L’Aquila is home to one of the grandest churches in the area, Basilica of San Bernardino.
-It was built in the mid to late 1400s in honor of St. Bernardino of Siena.
-The building houses the saint’s body still today inside the mausoleum.
-The inside of the church is laid out in the shape of an Italian cross and is a stately work of art with intricate hand-painted scenes on high domed ceilings, majestic gilding, and a grandiose organ that serves as the crown jewel of this cathedral.
-The entire structure, inside and out, is a tribute to the fine craftsmanship of Abruzzo history and culture.
+The city of L’Aquila is home to one of the grandest churches in the area, the Basilica of San Bernardino.
+It was built in the mid to late 1400s in honor of St. Bernardino of Siena and the building houses the saint’s body to this day in the mausoleum.
+The interior of the church is laid out in the shape of an Italian cross and is a stately work of art with intricate hand-painted scenes on high-domed ceilings, majestic gilding, and a grandiose organ that serves as the crown jewel of this cathedral.
+The entire structure, inside and out, is a tribute to the fine craftsmanship of Abruzzo's history and culture.

 Pescara offers one of the most breathtaking views of the city and Adriatic Sea when strolling down the Ponte del Mare, a pedestrian bridge over the Pescara River.
 The view of the sea at dawn, dusk, or during the day is simply unparalleled with the blue expanse melting into the sky on the horizon.
 After nightfall, the cable-stayed bridge offers spectacular views of evening lights of the businesses and boats along the river, as well as a nearby amusement park.

 One of Chieti’s most popular landmarks is the Museo Archeologico Nazionale d’Abruzzo.
 The building, dating back to the 1830s, is a neoclassical villa that sits atop a hill, offering a grandiose view of Abruzzo’s mountains.
-The Art Nouveaustyle structure was a school before it became a museum in 1959.
+The Art Nouveau-style structure was a school before it became a museum in 1959.
 On the outside, the simple but well-crafted brick exterior features beautiful arched windows that offer a breathtaking view of the countryside.
 On the inside, the museum offers visitors a view into the ethnic and topographical aspects of Abruzzo’s history.
 An archeological library of more than 13,000 books can also be found here.
-While the building itself is majestic, the tradition found inside tells a beautiful love story of the early inhabitants of Abruzzo and the land they lived off of.
+While the building itself is majestic, the tradition found inside tells a beautiful love story of the early inhabitants of Abruzzo and the land that sustained them.

-Grand architecture and fine art abounds in Abruzzo, tucked into cities, sprinkled along the mountainside, and near the Adriatic Sea.
+Grand architecture and fine art abound in Abruzzo, tucked into cities, sprinkled along the mountainside, and spanning the Adriatic Sea.

 The remoteness of the region is a writer’s dream with quiet solitude and gorgeous scenery.
-And Abruzzo was and still is home to writers that fuel their writing with the tradition and culture the area is famous for.
+As a result, Abruzzo was and still is home to writers that fuel their craft with the tradition and culture the area is famous for.

 Cinematography is one of the most relevant industries in Abruzzo, invigorated by film companies from across the globe seeking out picturesque scenery for the stories they want to tell.

-The L’Aquila province became home to a number of spaghetti westerns in the 1970’s.
-Then in the 1980’s, Ladyhawkestarring actress Michelle Pfeiffer was filmed in Abruzzo.
-More recently, The Americanstarring George Clooney was filmed in Sulmona.
+Most notably, L’Aquila province served as a filming location for several Spaghetti Westerns in the 1970s.
+Then in the 1980s, Ladyhawke, a Medieval fantasy film starring Michelle Pfeiffer, was shot in Abruzzo.
+More recently, The American, directed by Anton Corbijn and starring George Clooney was filmed in Sulmona.

 The earliest movies filmed in Abruzzo had a domino effect in attracting other films to the region, primarily due to the beautiful architecture and duality of scenery, including majestic mountain ranges and the blue waters of the Adriatic Sea.
 As the industry continues to grow, it boosts Abruzzo’s economy and paves the way for film to continue flourishing in the region.

-The Sulmona International Film Festival is for short films shot in Sulmona, but also includes film workshops and retrospectives.
-The festival supports up-and-coming directors passionate about the
+The Sulmona International Film Festival is dedicated to short films and also features film workshops and retrospectives.
+The festival supports up-and-coming directors with unique perspectives and a passion for the art of cinema.